Driver's licenses in the United States: Enhanced driver's licenses

-Some states on the northern border issue enhanced driver's licenses and enhanced ID cards.
+Some states on the Canada–United States border issue enhanced driver's licenses and enhanced ID cards.
 Enhanced licenses combine a regular driver's license with the specifications of the federal passport card.
 Thus, in addition to providing driving privileges, the enhanced license also is proof of US citizenship, and can therefore be used to cross the Canadian and Mexican borders by road, rail, or sea, although air travel still requires a traditional passport book.
 The enhanced licenses are also fully Real ID compliant.

 Enhanced ID identity verification is achieved via Ultra-High-Frequency Electronic Product Tags using RFID (UHF EPC RFID) technology.
 In 2008, researchers from University of Washington and RSA Labs discovered security vulnerabilities in the RFID implementation including Illegal border-crossing via counterfeiting, Remote cloning, and Denial-of-Service attacks.
 These attacks can be carried out at a distance of 50 meters in optimal conditions (when the ID is away from the wearer) and 2 meters in typical conditions (when the ID is worn).

 As of 2023, enhanced driver's licenses were in Michigan, New York, Minnesota, Vermont and Washington State, and were expected to become available in Ohio.
-Texas was expected to implement an enhanced driver's license program, but the program was blocked by former Texas Governor Rick Perry.
+Texas was expected to implement an enhanced driver's license program, but the program was blocked by former Texas governor Rick Perry.